Shane5858588/Simulation-and-Reconstruction-for-Neutrino-detector-/README.md

-# Muon Track Simulation & Time‑Only Reconstruction
+# Muon Track Simulation Reconstruction

 This repo contains a **clean, reproducible pipeline** to
 1) **simulate** a straight muon-like track in water,